Monad-Pad/gmon.link/README.md

 ![gmon.link introduction banner](/public/assets/gmon-introduction.png)
 A linktree/linkinbio alternative that is powered by Telegram.
 It is written in Next.js, PostgresSQL database from Supabase, UI made with TailwindCSS, ShadCN UI & Radix UI

+## Help build gmon.link
+gmon.link is a community-run project initially started by the team behind Monad Pad.
+If you have any suggestions, ideas, or want to help build and show your skills to the Monad ecosystem, please open an issue or a pull request 💜

 # Setting it up locally
 To setup the front-end of gmon.link locally to for example; help contribute to the platform or play around with it.
 You need to follow the following steps: